 Using hold products on the hairline

 “Hair gel, hair spray, and even curl-defining products contain ingredients that bind the hair in some way,” explains Abdullah.
 “That’s great for styling, but these sticky ingredients can also clog the hair follicles.”
 If the products you are using reaches your scalp, it will become more difficult to grow and retain hair.
 “Layer your hair products if you wish, but don’t reapply styling aids before washing your hair again.”
-See the one hair product these stylists just can’t live without.

 Over-washing your hair

 There is really no reason to wash your hair every day.
 Washing your hair too much will make it weak and with time, it could start to fall, break, and lose its shine.
 “Water removes the natural oils in your scalp and hair,” says Mayela Vazquez from Within the Trend.
 “Your scalp produces sebum which is excellent for dry hair.
 What you want to do is to brush your hair every night to distribute the oils from roots to ends and wash it every other day.”
 It’s also important to avoid washing your hair under hot water and over brushing it when it is wet in order to prevent damage.
 You may want to try using a natural bristle brush for a gentler approach.
 Don’t miss these common myths that are completely ruining your hair.